Thomas Alfred John Playfair

-Thomas Alfred John Playfair (13 October 1890 - 9 August 1966) was an Australian politician, military officer and meat exporter.
+Brigadier Thomas Alfred John Playfair, (13 October 1890 – 9 August 1966) was an Australian politician, military officer and meat exporter.
 He served as a member of the New South Wales Legislative Council.

 Early life

 Known throughout his life as "Jack", Playfair was born at Millers Point to shipping providore and meat exporter Edmund John Playfair and Edith Creer.
 His grandfather John Thomas Playfair had founded a successful wholesale meat business in The Rocks, Sydney provisioning Sydney's shipping trade.
 Jack Playfair attended Sydney Church of England Grammar School and learned the meat trade at the Smithfield Meat Market in London in 1906 before returning to the family business in Sydney – Thomas Playfair Ltd.

 Military career

-In 1910 Playfair enlisted as a gunner in the Australian Field Artillery (New South Wales).
+In 1910, Playfair enlisted as a gunner in the Australian Field Artillery (New South Wales).
 He was promoted to lieutenant in 1913.

-From 1914 to 1919 Playfair served in the AIF.
+From 1914 to 1919, Playfair served in the Australian Imperial Force.
 He was first with the 1st Field Artillery at Gallipoli, where he was seriously wounded, and then served in the 7th Field Artillery in France.
-He was mentioned in dispatches five times, awarded the Distinguished Service Order and the Volunteer Officers' Decoration, and achieved the rank of Brigade Major.
-On his return he was appointed an Officer of the Order of the British Empire.
+He was mentioned in despatches three times, awarded the Distinguished Service Order and the Volunteer Officers' Decoration, and achieved the rank of major.
+On his return, he was appointed an Officer of the Order of the British Empire.

 He transferred to the reserve in 1942.
-In World War II he commanded the 2nd Division's Artillery unit, and was promoted to brigadier.
+In the Second World War, he commanded the 2nd Division's Artillery unit and was promoted to brigadier.